Ivanov reaction: Mechanism

-Ivanov reagents (dianions of aryl acetic acids) react with many electrophiles, including aldehydes, ketones, isocyanates, and alkyl halides.
+The reaction involves magnesium-enediolate dianions of aryl acetic acids (Ivanov reagents) attacking electrophilic substrates such as aldehydes, ketones, isocyanates, or alkyl halides, resulting in β‑hydroxy acids.
 The product does not usually spontaneously decarboxylate, but it is possible with some reagents.
+Use of the dianion of phenylacetic acid with formaldehyde gives tropic acid, an intermediate used in the synthesis of atropine and hyoscyamine.